igeligel/personal-site/content/08-09-2019/index.md

 ![](./basic-architecture.png)

 This is a basic initial architecture without fallbacks on what happens during large data processing.
 The web application might or not have the data already when the request is sent from the consumer of the web application.
 Normally this happens in the frontend of the web application.
-But if the data is not there after it has been on the event queue it might leave two pieces of infrastructure in an error state.
+But if the data is not available after it has been on the event queue it might leave two pieces of infrastructure in an error state.
 The event consumer could have failed to process the event but also the database could have failed to save the data.
 This scenario is quite common and could be fixed in a lot of ways but more importantly, when it happens, is to figure out when it occurs and which events are affected.
 The normal workflow to do this is:

 1. Get logging information
 2. Gather a list of lost events